Mandalay, Pyin-Oo-Lwin, Hsipaw

 The Palaung are also quite common in Shan State, they are closer to being ethnic Chinese and live in the hills around Hsipaw.

-The Bamar (Burmese) are the largest ethnic group in Myanmar, historically they don’t live in Shan State, although there’s a nice sized army camp in the town that’s full of them!
+The Bamar (Burmese) are the largest ethnic group in Myanmar, historically they don’t live in Shan State, although there’s an army camp in the town that’s full of them!

 The three groups all have their own languages and armies, and they don’t always see eye to eye!